What is Equity Ratio?

 Thus Equity Ratio is one of the fundamental ratios which shows how much levered the firm is.
 It also shows what percentage of assets have been financed by equity & what by debt.

-Analysts give a higher Equity ratio a priority because of lower financial commitments (fewer interest payments), but this is not a thumb rule.
-They also consider a firm good having a lower equity ratio if interest liability is less then return earned on the asset.
+Analysts prioritize a higher Equity ratio because of lower financial commitments (fewer interest payments), but this is not a thumb rule.
+They also consider a firm good to have a lower equity ratio if interest liability is less than the return earned on the asset.

 For analysis and investment decisions, this ratio alone is not enough.
 This ratio should be used in conjunction with other financial tools.